driemworks/fangorn/README.md

 > "Certainly the forest of Fangorn is perilous — not least to those that are too ready with their axes; and Fangorn himself, he is perilous too; yet he is wise and kindly nonetheless.”
 ― J.R.R.
 Tolkien, The Lord of the Rings

+`_>` this is the standard readme for Fangorn.
+For hackathon judges, please supplement with the [hackathon overview/readme](./HACKATHON_README.md) first.

 Fangorn is a p2p threshold encryption network that enables 'practical' witness encryption.
 It enables decentralized conditional access control for generic data sets.